DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/bind-to-ws.md

-# registry space binding workspace
+# Bind a registry space to workspace

 There are two types of registry spaces: public and private.
 Images in the public image space are public images, and images in the private image space are private images.